shivaduke28/kanikama/README.md

 version 3.0.0

-KanikamaGI is a library for dynamically updating lightmaps without Enlighten Realtime GI.
+KanikamaGI is a library to update lightmaps at runtime in Unity.

 ### Docs